 The University of Pennsylvania is the oldest school in the United States, so the fact that the Perelman School of Medicine is one of the top medical schools in the country is no surprise.

 The school prides itself on creating leaders in patient care, biomedical research, and medical education.
-Some of the most important medical advancements have spawned from Perelman School of Medicine or were developed by a Penn Medicine alumni.
+Some of the most important medical advancements have spawned from the Perelman School of Medicine or were developed by a Penn Medicine alumnus.

 These achievements have placed the Perelman School of Medicine in the top three medical schools in the country.
-Similar to Harvard, Perelman has a low acceptance rate of 4%.
-Perelman accepts fewer than 150 applicants out of the thousands they receive.
+Perelman has a low acceptance rate of 2.4%.

 Unlike Harvard Medical School, Perelman School of Medicine will ask you to complete a secondary application if your primary application meets their criteria.